12

 The sacrificial system is very well established in the old testament that blood must be shed in exchange for forgiveness of sins.
 My understanding is that the death of Jesus is the sacrifice which fulfills this requirement.

 • I think there are two questions here; one, regarding the sacrificial system, and forgiveness; and two, the significance of verbal declarations of forgiveness.
 If I understand this right, I will try to re-answer the question focusing instead on "the place of verbal declarations".
-May 27, 2015 at 18:48
+Commented May 27, 2015 at 18:48

 4